apurvjain28/apurvjain28/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning new everyday about web development!
+- 🌱 I’m a seasoned developer with over 6 yrs of development experience
-- 👯 I’m looking for full-time job as Software Developer | Full Stack Developer in Toronto
+- 👯 I’m looking for full-time role as Software Developer | Full Stack Developer
 - 📫 How to reach me: apurvjain28@gmail.com
-- 😄 Pronouns: he/him